abakabir/vagrant-openstack-1/README.md

 ### Overcloud deployment

-1. On the Hypervisor, bring up all OSP nodes using Vagrant . **Note** Bring the machines up 1 at a time, otherwise vagrant-libvirt seems to crash
+1. On the Hypervisor, bring up all OSP nodes using Vagrant. **Note:** Bring the machines up 1 at a time, otherwise vagrant-libvirt seems to crash

 ```shell
 vagrant up ctl1 && \